joewadcan/intro_to_code_site/README.md

 Students will be graded as part of taking the course.
 All grades are private and only viewable by the student, if desired.

-- 42% = Participation
-  - Real-time trivia will be held on newly learned material.
-  - 7 sessions, each earn 6% participation per class.
+- 42% = Participation from real-time trivia.
+7 classes, 6% grade value each class.
-- 30% = Quizzes
-  - Six quizzes, each worth 5%, are to be done weekly.
-  - Quizzes are based on class discussion and assigned readings.
+- 30% = Take home quizzes based on assigned readings.
+6 quizzes, 5% grade value each.
-- 28% = Assignments
+- 28% = Assignments go deeper into subject matter.
+4 assignments, varying point values.
-  - 4 Assignments are due throughout the course, reinforcing learning.
-  - Each assignment is to be done at home.
 - **100% = Participation + Quizzes + Assignments**

 ## Testimonials